iv461/icey/icey/doc/using_tf.md

 # Using TF

-Using tf with ICEY is a bit different that it is usually done.
+Using TF with ICEY is a bit different that in regular ROS: Since everything is asynchronous in ICEY, so are transforms.
+ICEY allows you to *subscribe* to a single transform between to coordinate systems and then *synchronize* it to another topic.

-Usually, we see patterns like these:
+In the following, we explain based on example patterns why this is what you actually want most of the time.
+After this motivation, we explain how TF works in ICEY.

+The following patterns of using TF are the most often.

 1: Getting the transform at the time the measurement was done (Source: [Nav2 Stack](https://github.com/ros-navigation/navigation2/blob/main///nav2_amcl/src/amcl_node.cpp#L577)):
 ```cpp